shanujaiswal/Practice_Project/JS notes.md

 # Splice method
 --> The splice method in JavaScript is an array method used to add, remove, or replace elements in an array.
 --> It modifies the original array and optionally returns the removed elements as a new array.

+# Sets
+--> It is iterable ,
+--> used to store data , of any type, whether primitive values or object references.
+--> Unique items only (no duplicate allowed)
+--> It also have its own methods
+--> No index based access
+--> Order is not guaranteed